 Additionally, Redstart Holdings has the option to convert all or any amount of the principal face amount of the May 2019 Redstart Note, starting on November 19, 2019 at a conversion price subject to certain Market Price (as defined below) adjustment.
 If the Market Price is greater than or equal to \$50.00, the conversion price shall be the greater of 65% of the Market Price ("Variable Conversion Price") and \$32.50.
 In the event Market Price is less than \$50.00, the conversion price shall be the Variable Conversion Price.
-As defined in the May 2019 Redstart Holdings Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Redstart Holdings on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid prices of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Redstart Holdings.
-Notwithstanding the foregoing, Redstart Holdings shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Redstart Holdings and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
-An aggregate total of \$166,564 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value (See Note 10 - Derivative Financial Instruments and Fair Value Measurements).
+As defined in the May 2019 Redstart Holdings Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Redstart Holdings on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Redstart Holdings.
+Notwithstanding the foregoing, Redstart Holdings shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock